pjssilva/NLPModelsAlgencan.jl/README.md

 **Status**

 At this point this is pre-alpha software.
-The main structure will change and there is no support for lower bounds in inequality constraints.
+It has the following limitations:

+1. Lower bounds on the inequality constraints are ignored.

+1. Options can only be passed for the solver when creating it.

+1. You have to compile Algencan yourself.
+See details below.

 **Installation**: